Updated: Jun 7

-In photography, Antares is surrounded by nebulous gas part of the Rho Ophiuchi molecular cloud complex.
-Some of this gas can be seen on the picture on the left.
+In photography, Antares is surrounded by a nebulous gas part of the Rho Ophiuchi molecular cloud complex.
+Some of this gas can be seen in the picture on the left.

 Much more of this gas would be visible to the right if the framing of our image was different!

 And here is a crop on the cluster we wanted to capture: Messier 4.

 This is a bright and large globular cluster that fits easily in the same field of view as Antares if using a wide telescope.

 M4 was the first cluster where individual stars were resolved!
 It was discovered in 1745 by Chéseaux and added to Messier's catalog in 1764.